 Please join us for an evening of fellowship, food, and information for reliable guidance for day-to-day living and how God's Word can improve your life.
 Meetings are held on the the second Thursday of each month.
 You can register by phone (865) 257-9153, the "Contact Us" webpage of our website (www.gracesupperclub.com), or by e-mailing firstname.lastname@example.org.
 The registration deadline is at 12:00pm on the Tuesday before each event.
 If you would like to get involved in supporting the supper club, we are looking for volunteers to help set up, clean up, greet and register people, waiters and waitresses, and assistance with food preparation.
 Contact the leaders by any of the above means, if you would like to be a part of this ministry.

-Sabbath School has focused on four emphases that are still prominent to this day: fellowship development, community outreach, Bible study, and foreign mission.
+Sabbath School is a small-group initiative that has focused on four emphases that are still prominent to this day: fellowship development, community outreach, Bible study, and foreign mission.
 A solid balance of these elements characterizes the most vital Sabbath Schools around the world.
-If you would like to see the current Sabbath School Bible Study Guide, click here.
+Click the weblink above for more information about our local Sabbath School program and classes.